 - Provide current personal and business financials; and

 - Document in writing how your business is being negatively impacted by COVID-19 along with steps your business is taking to minimize overhead costs.

 Please bear in mind all deferral request will be subject to approval by our credit committee and loan payment deferrals mean that your regular loan payment costs may increase after the deferral period is over.

-3. The Paycheck Protection Program (PPP) is designed to bridge payroll and other expenses through a 24-week period lasting no later than December 31, 2020.
+3. The Paycheck Protection Program (PPP) is designed to bridge payroll and other expenses.
 PPP will be administered through the SBA with the intent to provide loans to businesses impacted by the challenging economic environment.
-The current incarnation of the Paycheck Protection Program ended on August 9, 2020 and therefore we are no longer able to accept applications for PPP loans.

 We understand the evolving challenges your business is up against and our team is continuing to monitor, prepare and take daily action to keep our mission to you intact.